-We have established an annual sustainability goal of maintaining the same water consumption level of the base year (fiscal year 2012 for plants and offices in Japan and a fiscal year of their choosing for each overseas operation).
+We have established an annual sustainability goal of maintaining the same water consumption level of the base year (fiscal year of their choosing for each Japan and overseas operation).
 Our ongoing efforts to achieve these goals include reusing pure water from our manufacturing operations, installing water-saving devices, watering lawns with rainwater and implementing the intermittent operation of cafeteria faucets.

 WRI Aqueduct: A water risk assessment tool developed by the World Resources Institute

 Water Consumption and Water Consumption per Net Sales